How to Get More People to View Your eBay Listing

 Volume Pricing and Order Discounts

-Offering tiered discounts is a smart way to encourage buyers to purchase more than one item.
+Offering tiered discounts is a smart way to encourage buyers to purchase multiple items.
 You can set pricing rules like “Buy 2, get 5% off” or “Buy 4, get 10% off,” which appear directly on your listing and shopping cart.
 This not only increases your average order value but also helps move inventory faster.

 Best for: